Job Prospects... At a glance

 Quantity surveyor vacancies are advertised through NZIQS as well as job websites such as Trade Me Jobs and Seek.
 Employment can also be found through recruitment companies that specialise in construction.

 The main employers of quantity surveyors are construction companies, consultant firms and sub-contractors.
-The building and construction industry is expected to continue to grow, particularly in Auckland and Christchurch.
+The building and construction industry is expected to continue to grow throughout the country.

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry level quantity surveyors.